 You wouldn’t be able to get your residency as a tourist.

 Nevertheless, others like Barcelona just require you to be registered together in your town hall, therefore making the process possible.
+You can learn how to get your empadronamiento here.

 You have Spanish direct relatives